Moeinh77/Image-Captioning-with-Beam-Search/README.md

 ### Settings:

 I have used a pretrained Xception network without the last two fully connected layers as the feature extractor.
-It outpus a 2048-d vector for each image, and this vector is fed into the LSTM network as the first activations.
-The LSTM network I used, consists of two layers of lstm units with 256-d hidden state.
-I used dropout between two lstm layers.
+It outpus a 2048-d vector for each image.
+The extracted vector of the picture is fed to the decoder both with the input at each step and also as hidden state of the first cell..
+The GRU network I used, consists of two layers of GRU units with 256-d hidden state.
+I used dropout between two GRU layers.
 The Flickr8k dataset has been used for train and evaluation of the Image Captioner.
-Also attention technique can be used for producing the captions but I haven't tried here.
+Moreover, attention technique can be used for producing the captions but I haven't tried here.
 I use Beam search for producing the captions.

 ### Model:

 The pictures go through Xception network which acts as the encoder in this model.
-The extracted features of the picture is fed to the decoder both with the input at each step and also as hidden state of the first cell.
 The decoder is a 2 layer GRU with 256 dim hidden state.

 ![](model_v2.png)